narencachy/azure-docs/articles/key-vault/quick-create-java.md

 Change your directory to the newly created akv-java folder.

 ```bash

 cd akv-java

 ```

 ### Install the packages

 Open the *pom.xml* file in your text editor.
 Add the following dependency elements to the group of dependencies.
+Note that the slf4j-nop prevents warning messages and isn't part of the solution.

 ```xml